silentgameplays/Simple-Debian-Setup/README.md

 * sudo snap install shotcut --classic

+NB!
+In case of "A start job is running for update the operating system while offline" on Debian-based systems during updates while dual-booting press E then F10 and wait for the update process to finish.

 Ok, thank you, happy gaming and streaming on Debian Buster 10.1.0.
 Hopefully same settings will work on the future Debian distros!
 Enjoy!